javerdejo/DRP/README.md

-# Sound Transfer Protocol for an Unmanned Aerial Vehicle
+# Deep Range Protocol for UAV
-### stp4uav version: 0.0.1
+### DRP version: 0.2.1

 ## Getting Started

-stp4uav, uses FSK to send information from the UAV to the Ground Control Station by using the audio vTX channel and minimodem software (general-purpose software audio FSK modem).
+DRP, uses FSK to send information from the UAV to the Ground Control Station by using the audio vTX channel and minimodem software (general-purpose software audio FSK modem).